edamla/mediterraneanagency/_books/2021-09-01-kontrpiye.md

 ---
-It’s the story of Giray, who always dreamed of being known as the best forward in the world when he was young and of being a son who didn’t em- barrass his family.
+It’s the story of Giray, who always dreamed of being known as the best forward in the world when he was young and of being a son who didn’t embarrass his family.
 By the age of 26, when he looks back, he sees that he has achieved a large part of his dreams.
 At least he is the forward of a club that is at the bottom of the amateur league, and his father still hasn’t disowned him.
-However, when he meets Sara one day while spending time with his friends Ismail and Toner, sit- ting under an electric pole eating sunflower seeds, not only his dreams but his whole life changes.
+However, when he meets Sara one day while spending time with his friends Ismail and Toner, sitting under an electric pole eating sunflower seeds, not only his dreams but his whole life changes.
 And Giray’s real story begins from then on.
 Is it a platonic love story for him?
 Or will it end up being a